Reconstruction of Differentially Private Text Sanitization via Large Language Models: Background

 \subsection{Differentially Private Text Sanitization}

 Differential Privacy~\cite{dwork2006calibrating} (DP) provides privacy guarantees for every single record in a dataset by adding extra noise into query results to limit the influence of each record.
 In practice, DP has become the de facto standard of privacy definition for machine learning algorithms.
 Deferentially private text sanitization is commonly applied in text anonymization tasks.
 There are two types of well-established DP text sanitization approaches: word-level DP~\cite{feyisetan2019leveraging,feyisetan2020privacy} and document/sentence-level DP~\cite{krishna2021adept,igamberdiev2023dp,mattern2022limits,utpala2023locally}.
-We give the detailed description and algorithms of the word-level DP, the sentence-level DP and their comparisons in Appendix~\ref{app:dp}.
-A summary of these DP methods is in Table~\ref{tab:existing_text_sanitization_methods}.
-Table~\ref{tab:example_of_word_levl_and_sentence_level} shows an example of the word-level DP (Madlib under $\epsilon=8$) and the sentence-level DP (DP-Prompt under $T=2.0$) for text sanitization.
+We give the detailed description of the word-level DP and the sentence-level DP in Appx.~\ref{app:dp}.
+Alg.~\ref{alg:word_level_mechanism} and Alg.~\ref{alg:paraphrasing_based_mechanism} present the outline of the world- and sentence-level methods, respectively.
+Tab.~\ref{tab:existing_text_sanitization_methods} lists the summary of differentially private text sanitization methods.